htnani/shell-genomics/README.md

 * * * *

 Make sure we're in the right place for the next set of the lessons.
-We want to be in the `shell` directory.
+We want to be in the `MiSeq` directory.
 Check if you're there with `pwd` and if not navigate there.
 One way to do that would be

     cd ~/shell-genomics/data/MiSeq